brikis98/yevgeniy-brikman-homepage/_posts/2023-04-13-the-new-one-minute-manager.md

 date: "2023-04-13"
 ---

 A wonderful, concise read that does an effective job of getting across a few useful principles of management.
-It's told in narrative form, with a story focused around a fictional super-manager, and how he runs a business, so it can feel cheesy and slightly cringy to read, but despite that, the format works to get the core lessons across.
+It's told in narrative form, with a story focused around a fictional super-manager, and how he runs a business, so it can feel cheesy and slightly cringey to read, but despite that, the format works to get the core lessons across.
 The book is super short and manages to deliver a lot of value in just a few hours of reading.

 Here are some of the key insights for me: